ecn310/course-project-tariffs/Report/README.md

 ### Steps Taken to Produce Tariffs Results

 #### Data Sources
+0. To start, create a folder on your device labeled “Tariffs”.
+Then, within it, create three subfolders: Do files, Data files, and Outputs.
+All data will be saved to the Data file.
+All do-files will be saved to the Do files folder and all outputs will be saved to the Outputs folder.
+Or you can sync our GitHub to your own local GitHub desktop and accesse the Data files, Do files, and Outputs from there.
 1. Go on the [WITS International Trade Indicators website](https://wits.worldbank.org/CountryProfile/en/Country/USA/Year/2023#section3)
 2. Click Ctrl+F and search for each individual file, click on the highlighted text and download as excel files by clicking the gray download button with an arrow pointing downwards in the top right corner of the online table, and click Excel.
-Data files to look for and download into the data folder:
+Data files to look for and download into the Tariffs folder and then the Data files subfolder:
     - [Customs and other import duties (% of tax revenue)](https://github.com/ecn310/course-project-tariffs/blob/main/Data%20files/TariffPTaxRev.xlsx): measures the percentage of revenue generated from tariffs imposed in Import Duties. **Name it TariffPTaxRev.xlsx.**
      - [Exports of goods and services (% of GDP)](https://github.com/ecn310/course-project-tariffs/blob/main/Data%20files/ExportPGDP.xlsx): measures the percentage of total production of goods and services that is provided to the rest of the world (exports).** Name it ExportPGDP.xlsx.**
     - [GDP (constant 2010 US$)](https://github.com/ecn310/course-project-tariffs/blob/main/Data%20files/RealGDP.xlsx): measures countries GDP in constant 2010 US dollars. **Name it RealGDP.xlsx.**